kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 Also tough was finding a visual language for distinguishing rotatable things from static things.
 Without a lot of (any, actually) modelling skills or much actual experience in visual design I started to grok the amount of craft that goes into making something intelligible (light that bonfire again).
 But I wanted to (start to learn to) scale those hazy and towering cross-disciplinary mountain ranges in the distance that in previous lives I hadn't even bothered to consider surmountable.

-In retrospect, these design challenges are maybe more of thke kinds of polishing-things-till-they-feel-ok-hills (controls, game feel, readability) I felt better dying--or at least spending some time--on, rather than technical feature rabbit-holing.
+In retrospect, these design challenges are maybe more of the kinds of polishing-things-till-they-feel-ok-hills (controls, game feel, readability) I felt better dying--or at least spending some time--on, rather than technical feature rabbit-holing.
 In fits and starts and dead-ends I was learning what it meant to design a progression of challenges.
 To teach something and then to expand upon it and then to ask something new of the player in a way that feels fair.
 To draw the player's eye somewhere so they don't get stuck looking at the unimportant bit.

 {% include image.html url="/img/gamefailures/lwr_3.jpg" description="Cut with kindergarten scissors" %}